-We are very excited to be running our second interactive workshop at RESTFEST The Women’s Festival on the 6th October in Arundel on Balancing Hormones with Food.
-The festival delivers a whole day dedicated to wellbeing with talks, workshops, creative sessions, dance and yoga.
-We will be delivering an interactive breakfast session discussing signs and symptoms of hormonal imbalances, focusing on women’s sex hormones and the delicate balance between oestogen and progesterone.
+We are now running interactive workshop events on Balancing Hormones with Food where we will discuss the signs and symptoms of hormonal imbalances, focusing on women’s sex hormones and the delicate balance between oestogen and progesterone.
 We’ll discuss causes that can drive imbalances, of which some may not seem so obvious!

 We will be offering a free delicious nutritious breakfast which will demonstrate foods and nutrients that can help nourish our body and help bring about balance.
 You will go away with tips and easy ideas to implement at home to support your body every day.